NuTyX/packages-x86_64/README.md

 http://www.nutyx.org/fr/build-package.html

 It will explain you what's a collection, a git, a port, the tools around 'cards' etc
+### Introduction
+How does this works ?
+This git contains the 3 "extra" collection of respectively 'base', 'cli' and 'gui'.
+As those last ones, collections 'base-extra', 'cli-extra' and 'gui-extra' needs to be pickup in the right order.
+Be aware that the 'extra' git contains the biggest binaries packages in size.
+Means the synchronisation of all the binaries can be very long if your internet connection is slow (100 Mb/Sec or less)
+### How does this works:
+First we get this git and the houaphan git localy (step1) as normal user.
+As we want to install a NuTyX base system in a local directory, we need to become root admin.
+Before installing the NuTyX in a chroot, we adjust some configuration files (step 2) so that the install-houaphan script pickup during the installation (step 3).
+Once the chroot is in place, we want to make the 2 git projects visible into the chroot (step 4 and 5).
+Now we are ready to start, so we can enter into the chroot (step 6).
+As we installed a minimal set of packages, we first need to install the 'devel' packages and some extra tools (step 6 and 7).
+One this is done, we have 2 choices.
+Because all the packages of extra collections will depends on houaphan collections (base,cli or gui) we need to synchronise them (step 8).Either we synchronise ALL the existing binaries, means we just want to update a few packages (case 1).
+Either we want to build ALL the binaries ourself (case 2).
+So Case 1, we should use option -s and for case 2 it will be -a

 ### How to test this git: